 Pollution is the other big health issue that concerns Shanghai residents.
 In fact, the city is not always covered in a permanent blanket of pollution and there are many days where the sky looks clear and the air feels fresh, especially in the autumn and spring when the weather is generally extremely pleasant (think light sweaters and sunglasses).

 However, there are days when the pollution is obvious and there is a haze around taller buildings.
 Nobody really knows exactly how much pollution there is - it is hard to find definitive figures - and whether short-term exposure to the levels of pollution in Shanghai will cause any lasting damage.
 Most residents do not torment themselves by worrying about it.

 The pollution was particularly bad in the year of mass building leading up to the Shanghai EXPO (held in May 2010).
-Now that much of the major construction has been completed, the city is starting to reap the benefits of a vastly improved road system, a huge number of additional Metro stations and what must be several thousand more trees planted.
-Shanghai is still a long way from looking spic and span but there have been significant improvements and watching the whole thing unfold has demonstrated how rapidly things change in China.
+But once that was behind us, the city reaped the benefits of a vastly improved road system, a huge number of additional Metro stations and what must be several thousand more trees planted.
+Even now, Shanghai is still a long way from looking spic and span but there have been significant improvements and watching the whole thing unfold demonstrated how rapidly things change in China.